web-at-berkeley/tp-fa23-backend/README.md

 Return a list of all contestants and the husband they are paired with.

-**Industry Checkpoint**: Add additional functionality to this API route allowing you to include a query parameter `sortByName=true` that determines if you should return by sorted order of contestantName. (ex: GET /contestants?sortedByName=true)
+**Industry Checkpoint**: Add additional functionality to this API route allowing you to include a query parameter `sortedByName=true` that determines if you should return by sorted order of contestantName. (ex: GET /contestants?sortedByName=true)

 Example request: